 The best resource to help you decide if you qualify for a HDHP would be your insurance provider or Human Resources Department.
 If you determine that a High-Deductible Healthcare Plan is a good option for you, we are happy to help you set up your HSA to partner with it.
 View Contribution Limits.

 HSA funds roll over from year to year and always belong to you and your interest grows tax deferred.
-Funds can be used for qualified medical expenses and at the age of 65 can be withdrawn penalty-free for any reason.
+Funds can be used for qualified medical expenses and at the age of 65 may be withdrawn penalty-free.

 As jobs change or health insurance plans change, it's important to check and make sure that you still qualify for an HSA to avoid any tax penalties.
 The best source to ask is your health insurance provider or your insurance agent to determine if you still qualify or not.
 If you no longer qualify, please notify us right away.

 An HSA is meant to act as a reimbursement account.
 It is a best practice, unless you are sure your insurance will not cover all or part of a charge, to pay for services through a different account initially and wait for all related charges to be submitted through your insurance.
 After a service has been submitted through insurance for billing, you can then transfer money out of the HSA to cover any costs not covered by the insurance.
 This practice prevents refunds from then being deposited back into your HSA and potentially creating an excess contribution situation.

 HSA deposits are tax deductible and can be used to pay for medical expenses at any time.
 Consult your tax advisor for details.

 - No Setup Fee

 - $5 Annual Fee each May 1st

 - Interest Earned Monthly with a Tiered Rate